-All the files of enantiomers, formatted as pdbqt, were docked with targets one by one using AutoDock vina[31] program.
+All the files of enantiomers, formatted as pdbqt, were docked with targets one by one using AutoDock vina31 program.
+Vina uses the same PDBQT molecular structure file format used by AutoDock Tool.
 For the docking method, the coordinates of the source were set at x=30.054, y=22.75, and z=4.171.
 Many autonomous docking runs were applied for each ligand (enantiomer) and targets to find the lowest free energy of binding confirmation from the largest cluster.